Smarta tradition: Etymology

 In Smarta tradition context, the term Smarta means "Follower Of Smriti".
 Smarta is especially associated with a "Sect Founded By Shankaracharya", according to Monier Williams.
-Some families in South India who follow Shrauta strictly and do not accept any Vedanta systems.
+Some families in South India follow Srauta strictly and do not accept any Vedanta systems.
 They even have a custom of the sacred thread being worn by women.

 History

-Both Alf Hiltebeitel and Flood locate the origins of the Smarta Tradition in the (early) Classical Period of Hinduism, particularly with the nondualist (Advaita) interpretation of Vedanta, when Hinduism emerged from the interaction between Brahmanism and local traditions.
+Both Alf Hiltebeitel and Gavin Flood locate the origins of the Smarta Tradition in the (early) Classical Period of Hinduism, particularly with the nondualist (Advaita) interpretation of Vedanta, when Hinduism emerged from the interaction between Brahmanism and local traditions.